top of page

 Dedicated.
 Expertise.
 Passion.

-Utilizing current and former Loyola University Chicago students and alumni now established in the filmmaking industry, this project intends to educate and execute a distinctive film initiative similar to a previously successful endeavor.
-Building on the 2019 achievement in Tuvalu, a Loyola team will engage as research assistants, educators, video documentarians, mentors and crucially, filmmaking collaborators with the youth of Kiribati.
+Current and former Loyola University Chicago students and alumni, now established in the filmmaking industry, openly share their expertise on this distinctive film initiative similar to a previously successful endeavor.
+Building on the 2019

 Proof of concept: